ningninga/Monitor-information-of-steamer-tickets/README.md

 # Monitor-information-of-steamer-tickets
-This project used to monitor the information of steamer ticket.
+This project is used to monitor the information of steamer ticket.

 ## Table of Contents